Phil Rodgers, Pharm.D.

 Kerr 1308, Eshelman School Of Pharmacy, CB# 7574, Chapel Hill, NC, 27599

 Philip Rodgers, Pharm.D., is a clinical associate professor and serves as the Director of Interprofessional Education and Practice at the UNC Eshelman School of Pharmacy.
-He coordinates several courses in the School, including Integrative Pharmacotherapy 2 (PHCY 732), and the Patient Care Experience 2 (PHCY 718), as well as teaching in other courses such as Patient Care Experience 1 and Pharmacotherapy Foundations.
+He coordinates several courses in the School, including Integrated Pharmacotherapy 2 (PHCY 732), and the Patient Care Experience 2 (PHCY 718), as well as teaching in other courses such as Patient Care Experience 1, Pharmacotherapy Foundations, and Integrated Pharmacotherapy 1.
 He also serves as a faculty advisor for the Carolina Association of Pharmacy Students (CAPS) and to Kappa Psi Professional Pharmacy Fraternity.
 Rodgers received his Bachelor of Science in pharmacy and his Doctor of Pharmacy from the University of North Carolina at Chapel Hill.
 After earning his Pharm.D., he completed a pharmacy residency in ambulatory care at the Medical College of Virginia Hospitals in Richmond, Virginia.
-His areas of scholarship and teaching are primary care pharmacy practice, chronic disease management and innovative pharmacy education programs.
+His areas of scholarship and teaching are interprofessional education and collaboration, innovative educational approaches, primary care, and diabetes management.
 Rodgers has been named a fellow of the American College of Clinical Pharmacy.

 Rodgers previously served as assistant dean of pharmacy practice partnerships at the School.
 Prior to joining the School, he was a clinical pharmacist and faculty in ambulatory care at Duke University Hospital, where he was designated a clinical pharmacist practitioner as per the state of North Carolina in the areas of diabetes, hypertension, and anticoagulation.
 Rodgers also served as director for the ASHP-accredited PGY2 Ambulatory Care Pharmacy Residency program at Duke Hospital for eleven years and as the director of pharmacy education for the Duke Area Health Education Center for nine years.
 He previously served as the American Pharmacists Association representative to the National Diabetes Education Program.